FADER

 8. Have an exit plan.
 Taking profits early (Fader's bot buys back at ~50% of the credit) and knowing your exit matters more than win rate.
 Whether “take 50%” beats “let it ride” is exactly what the Track record measures.

 The one-line version: the setups Fader's paper-trader favours are high-IVR, positive-EV, tight/fair liquidity, clean flags, preferably a put or an ETF, defined-risk and small — that's the rule set in a sentence.
-You can watch fader-bot to see whether those rules actually pay off.
+You can watch the trading bots to see whether those rules actually pay off.
 This is a description of the tool's own approach for education, not a recommendation to you.

 Hypothetical performance.
 Backtests, win rates, and paper-trading results shown here are model-based and hypothetical — no real money is traded.
 Hypothetical and simulated results have inherent limitations, do not reflect actual trading, and do not guarantee future results.